Equipment Management

 Advantages of Buying Equipment

-- Ownership: Owning the asset is beneficial for equipment with a longer useful lifespan and is unlikely to become obsolete soon.
+• Ownership: Owning makes sense for equipment with a long useful life that's unlikely to go obsolete soon.

-- Tax breaks: The Internal Revenue Code’s Section 179 allows you to deduct the entire cost of some newly acquired assets in the first year.
+• Tax breaks: Section 179 of the Internal Revenue Code lets you deduct the full cost of certain newly acquired assets in the first year.

 Disadvantages of Buying Equipment